 A 6-week paid engagement that maps your firm’s data, processes, and economic surface to deployable AI worker opportunities, with an investable case for each.
 We do this before we build, not after.

 Most AI vendor engagements start with a pilot.
-We start with diligence, on your data, your processes, your economic surface, because a pilot without that diligence is just a demo.
+We start with diligence on your data infrastructure, processes and metrics, because a pilot without that diligence is just a demo.

 When the firm has decided AI is on the roadmap but doesn’t yet know which workers, where, or in what order.